Pitch (music)

-or more commonly, pitch is the quality that makes it possible to judge sounds as "higher" and "lower" in the sense associated with musical melodies.
+Pitch is the quality that makes it possible to judge sounds as "higher" and "lower" in the sense associated with musical melodies.
+Pitch is a perceptual property that allows sounds to be ordered on a frequency-related scale.

 Pitch is a major auditory attribute of musical tones, along with duration, loudness, and timbre.

 Pitch may be quantified as a frequency, but pitch is not a purely objective physical property; it is a subjective psychoacoustical attribute of sound.
 Historically, the study of pitch and pitch perception has been a central problem in psychoacoustics, and has been instrumental in forming and testing theories of sound representation, processing, and perception in the auditory system.

 Perception

 Pitch and frequency

 Pitch is an auditory sensation in which a listener assigns musical tones to relative positions on a musical scale based primarily on their perception of the frequency of vibration (audio frequency).
 Pitch is closely related to frequency, but the two are not equivalent.
 Frequency is an objective, scientific attribute which can be measured.
 Pitch is the subjective perception of a sound wave by the individual person, which cannot be directly measured.
 However, this does not necessarily mean that people will not agree on which notes are higher and lower.

 The oscillations of sound waves can often be characterized in terms of frequency.
 Pitches are usually associated with, and thus quantified as, frequencies (in cycles per second, or hertz), by comparing the sounds being assessed against sounds with pure tones (ones with periodic, sinusoidal waveforms).
 Complex and aperiodic sound waves can often be assigned a pitch by this method.

 According to the American National Standards Institute, pitch is the auditory attribute of sound allowing those sounds to be ordered on a scale from low to high.
 Since pitch is such a close proxy for frequency, it is almost entirely determined by how quickly the sound wave is making the air vibrate and has almost nothing to do with the intensity, or amplitude, of the wave.
 That is, "high" pitch means very rapid oscillation, and "low" pitch corresponds to slower oscillation.
 Despite that, the idiom relating vertical height to sound pitch is shared by most languages.
 At least in English, it is just one of many deep conceptual metaphors that involve up/down.
 The exact etymological history of the musical sense of high and low pitch is still unclear.
 There is evidence that humans do actually perceive that the source of a sound is slightly higher or lower in vertical space when the sound frequency is increased or reduced.